rogervinas/spring-boot-ai/README.md

 #### Chat Service

-The **ChatService** exposes a single `chat` method that takes a chat ID and a user question.
-It calls the `ChatClient` with the user question along with a set of advisors to enrich the interaction:
+The **Chat Service** exposes a single `chat` method that takes a chat ID and a user question.
+It calls the **Chat Client** with the user question along with a set of advisors to enrich the interaction:
 * **QuestionAnswerAdvisor** - retrieves relevant context from a vector store and injects it to the context (RAG)
 * **PromptChatMemoryAdvisor** - retrieves or creates an `InMemoryChatMemory` for the given chat ID and adds it to the context
 * **SimpleLoggerAdvisor** - logs internal advisor traces to the console (if `logging.level.org.springframework.ai.chat.client.advisor` is set to `DEBUG`)